We use cookies on this site to enhance your experience.

 A minimum standing of B+ in all prescribed graduate courses and seminars is required.
 Students are normally expected to maintain an A- average in the program.
 A student who twice fails the Comprehensive Area Exam, the Specialization Area Exam, or the language exam will normally be required to withdraw from the program.

-On April 15 of each year of registration, students are required to complete an annual research progress report detailing the achievements of the previous year and the objectives for the next year.
+On April 15 of each year of registration, students are required to complete a research progress report detailing the achievements of the previous year and the objectives for the next year.
 The report must demonstrate satisfactory progress, and must be signed with comments by the advisor and graduate coordinator, and filed with the graduate coordinator and the Graduate and Postdoctoral Studies office.
 Failure to submit a satisfactory report may result in a suspension of the student's funding or the student being required to withdraw from the program.